diparikh-project/vscode-amphtml-validator/README.md

 ![Validator extension in action](./image/amp-intro.png)

-The above screenshot renders the **PROBLEMS** pane with all errors/warnings across all open files.
+The above screenshot renders the **PROBLEMS** panel with all errors/warnings across all open files.
 The `file explorer` also renders the numbers of errors shown next to the file name.
 (Red indicates errors, Green indicates warnings).